-Any member who holds a board position or is employed by any agency receiving funds from CAHS or PHCD shall be able to retain or run for a position on a Community Advisory Committee as long as the following conditions are adhered to:
+Any member who holds a board position or is employed by any agency receiving funds from CAHSD or PHCD shall be able to retain or run for a position on a Community Advisory Committee as long as the following conditions are adhered to:

 - A member must recuse him/herself and physically leave the room while any discussion arises that involves funding decisions related to that agency or any discussion about that agency in general. - The records of the meeting must reflect the above-required actions of the member.

-An Advisory Committee member whose immediate family (defined as a spouse, parent and/or children of the person involved) receives a financial benefit or serves as a Board member of an organization that may benefit as a result of action before that Advisory Committee will make known that interest and must refrain from voting and follow the process for recusing him/herself from the meeting.
+A Community Advisory Committee member whose immediate family (defined as a spouse, parent and/or children of the person involved) receives a financial benefit or serves as a Board member of an organization that may benefit as a result of action before that Advisory Committee will make known that interest and must refrain from voting and follow the process for recusing him/herself from the meeting.

-The Advisory Committee Chairperson, shall inform the Public Housing and Community Development Department, should any committee member be found to have violated of the conflict of interest policy.
+The Community Advisory Committee's Chairperson, shall inform the Public Housing and Community Development Department, should any committee member be found to have violated of the conflict of interest policy.
 In the event the Chairperson is the member who has violated the policy, the next highest-ranking Committee member shall inform the Department.
-The Department and the Advisory Committee Chairperson will act in concert regarding the remove the member found to have a violation of the conflict of interest policy.
+The Department and the Community Advisory Committee's Chairperson will act in concert regarding the removal of the member found to have a violation of the conflict of interest policy.

-2-Community Action and Human Services (CAHS) Community Advisory Committees
+2-Community Action and Human Services Department (CAHSD) Community Advisory Committees

-Types of Membership of the Community Action and Human Services Community Advisory Committee (CAHS CAC)
+Types of Membership of the Community Action and Human Services Community Advisory Committee (CAHSD CAC)

-There are two types of membership in the CAHS Community Advisory Committee, Member and Officer.
+There are two types of membership in the CAHSD Community Advisory Committee, Member and Officer.